 In practice, we limit the subdivision to a maximum depth or level $L$, where the root is at level $\ell = 0$.
-Accordingly, a quadrant is uniquely defined by the tree it belongs to, the coordinates $(x_i) = (x, y, z)$ of its first corner, each an integer in $\halfopen{0, 2^L}$, and its level $\ell \in \closedin{0, L}$.
+Accordingly, a quadrant is uniquely defined by the tree it belongs to, the coordinates $(x_i) = (x, y, z)$ of its lower left front corner, each an integer in $\halfopen{0, 2^L}$, and its level $\ell \in \closedin{0, L}$.
 A quadrant of level $\ell$ has integer edge length $2^{L - \ell}$, and its coordinates are integer multiples of this length.
-We assume that a space filling curve (SFC) is defined that maps all possible quadrants of a given level bijectively into a set of curve indices $\halfopen{0, 2^{d \ell}}$.
+We assume that a space filling curve (SFC) is defined that maps all possible quadrants of a given level bijectively into an ordered set of curve indices $\halfopen{0, 2^{d \ell}}$.
 We may always embed this index into the space $\halfopen{0, 2^{d L}}$ by left-shifting by $d(L - \ell)$ bits.
-The level can be appended to the curve index to make the index unique across all levels.
+The level may be appended to the curve index to make the index unique across all levels.

-The SFC must satisfy a locality property: The children of a quadrant are called a family and have indices that come after any predecessor and before any successor of their parent quadrant.
+The order defined by the SFC must satisfy a locality property: The children of a quadrant are called a family and have indices that come after any predecessor and before any successor of their parent quadrant.
 As a consequence, two quadrants are either related as ancestor and descendant, meaning that the latter is contained in the former, or not intersecting at all: Partially overlapping quadrants do not exist.
 Common choices of SFC are the Hilbert curve \cite{Hilbert91} and the Morton- or $z$-curve \cite{Morton66} used in \pforest.
 In fact, the algorithms in this paper are equally fit to operate on a forest of triangles or tetrahedra, as long as its connectivity is well defined and it is equipped with an SFC such as the one designed for the \tetcode \cite{BursteddeHolke16}.